 What services are being scrapped?

 Last year saw the start of a worrying trend of local authorities across the country totally defunding HIV support services.
 Services in Bexley and Bromley were cut from April 2016.
 In September 2016 it was announced that all HIV specialist counselling and advice services are being cut in Lambeth, Southwark and Lewisham.
 Lambeth and Southwark have the highest rates of HIV in the country.
+In April 2017 Oxfordshire CCG ended all HIV support services in the county.
 Other councils threaten to cut funding to the point where meaningful provision is impossible.

 These funding cuts are short-sighted and ill-thought through as they will ultimately lead to extra pressures on health and social care as people with HIV fall into acute need and crisis, as well as significant costs to the NHS from an increase in onward HIV transmission.